aliyun/terraform-provider-alicloud/website/docs/r/slb.html.markdown

 * `tags` - (Optional) A mapping of tags to assign to the resource.
 The `tags` can have a maximum of 10 tag for every load balancer instance.
 * `instance_charge_type` - (Optional, ForceNew, Available in v1.34.0+) The billing method of the load balancer.
 Valid values are "PrePaid" and "PostPaid".
 Default to "PostPaid".
 * `period` - (Optional, ForceNew, Available in v1.34.0+) The duration that you will buy the resource, in month.
 It is valid when `instance_charge_type` is `PrePaid`.
 Default to 1.
 Valid values: [1-9, 12, 24, 36].
+* `master_zone_id` - (Optional, ForceNew) The primary zone ID of the SLB instance.
+If not specified, the system will be randomly assigned.
+You can query the primary and standby zones in a region by calling the DescribeZone API.
+* `slave_zone_id` - (Optional, ForceNew) The standby zone ID of the SLB instance.
+If not specified, the system will be randomly assigned.
+You can query the primary and standby zones in a region by calling the DescribeZone API.

 ~> **NOTE:** A "Shared-Performance" instance can be changed to "Performance-guaranteed", but the change is irreversible.